 I employed my current favorite gadget to combat the cold, a recent acquisition: a 200-watt light bulb.
 I bought it for 5 Bolivianos (72 cents) in cold-awful Potosi, Bolivia, which, at 13,420 feet (4,000 meters) elevation, is one of the highest cities in the world.
-The bulb produces enough heat to take the edge off the chill (except for our last night in Bolivia where the generator did not have enough juice to light it).
-Here in San Pedro, it kept our room a good comfortable temperature.
+The 200-watt bulb produces enough heat to take the edge off the chill in a small room.
+Except for our last night in Bolivia where the generator did not have enough juice to light it.
+Here in San Pedro, it kept our room at a good comfortable temperature.

 The real draw of the town is its surrounding landscape.

 We rented bicycles to tour the Valley de la Luna (Moon Valley) on our own.
 We grabbed our rentals as soon as the shops opened at 8:30 AM in order to catch the cool morning air.